-Umeboshi and steamed plain rice are the most basic combination for us Japanese.
+Umeboshi and steamed white rice are the most basic combination for us Japanese.
 The plain taste of rice calms the acidity and sourness of Umeboshi, making it a delight.

 As the Main Ingredient in Ochazuke

 As a Topping in Instant Ramen

 Umeboshi unexpectedly pairs well with almost any flavor of instant ramen.
 My favorite is the combo with Nissin Cup Noodle Seafood.
-Make instant ramen first and simply put a piece of Umeboshi plum.
+Cook instant ramen first and just put a piece of Umeboshi on top of it.

 As a Garnish

-In Japan, Umeboshi plums are commonly prepared as a garnish for the fish dish simmered in soy sauce with sugar, for the salty-sour plum can make its aftertaste refreshing.
+In Japan, Umeboshi plums are commonly prepared as a garnish for the fish dish simmered in soy sauce sweetened with sugar, for the salty-sour plum can make its aftertaste refreshing.

 As the Main Ingredient of Dressing

 (For 2 to 3 persons)

 - 1 tablespoon Umeboshi puree (Salt Concentration 8 to 11%)

 - 1 tablespoon vinegar

 - 1/2 tablespoon dark soy sauce